AllenNeuralDynamics/aind-data-transfer-lite/README.md

 ![Coverage](https://img.shields.io/badge/coverage-100%25-brightgreen?logo=codecov)
 ![Python](https://img.shields.io/badge/python->=3.10-blue?logo=python)

+## Getting Started

+### Who is this for?

+You want to upload data to AIND's Cloud Storage platform on AWS.

+### Prerequisites

+- Recommend to pip install from PyPI into a conda environment or venv.
+- `aws cli`
+- Authentication for write permissions to aind-open-data bucket.
+Please reach to AIND Scientific Computing for access.

 ## Usage
  - To use this template, click the green `Use this template` button and `Create new repository`.